ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

     :author:

-        * Name list of the entry point authors.
+        * Name of the entry point authors.
+        * Use a multi-line list if there is more than one author.

     :options: